-The mission of HSPC is to rescue, rehabilitate, provide veterinary care, spay/neuter, and find loving homes for rescued or abused dogs, cats, and horses.
+The mission of Humane Society of Pulaski County is to rescue, rehabilitate, provide veterinary care, spay/neuter, and find loving homes for Central Arkansas dogs and cats in need.

 |THE LAST 60 YEARS

 1. Funded a wonderful new shelter facility with enhanced capability for rehabilitation, abuse and cruelty investigation, adoption expansion and educational rooms.
 The new shelter houses more animals.
 It gives Central Arkansas a focal point for the animals and creates an animal-friendly location for volunteers and citizens alike to see the animals, attend education programs and obedience classes, and become responsible guardians.
 More specific behavioral rehabilitation will occur and more injured animals can be saved with the enhanced medical facilities.

 2. Saved over 50,000 animals: HSPC’s sheltering, adoption and outreach programs have reached over 50,000 animals in the last 53 years.
 Many of them were abused, abandoned or stray animals who were rescued from the streets or from “death row” at Animal Control agencies.

 3. Written and promoted legislation in 1979 which outlawed the use of the decompression chamber for “euthanasia”: HSPC’s advocacy, legislative and abuse programs promoted state legislation to prohibit the use of decompression chambers, which were used by some Animal Control agencies in Arkansas.
 The horror of what was occurring prior to HSPC’s intervention is long past, but at the time, living animals were placed in these chambers and slowly exploded from within–a terrifying and agonizing death.